About Galaxy Explorers

 Galaxy Explorers conduct science education for younger children, peers, and families at schools, libraries, fairs, festivals, and community centers after school and weekday evenings.
 The Galaxy Explorers also sponsor a fee-based traveling science fair known as Chabot-to-Go where advanced Galaxy Explorers perform hands-on science stations and educational crafts.
 This program also includes the inflatable Starlab© portable planetarium and the Cosmic Ray Planetary Theatre.
 Teens interested in public speaking can complete our training program and perform their own travelling planetarium shows.
 Outreach is a required component for interns.

 Youth Leadership Development Component

 Monthly workshops geared toward skill-building, leadership development, and college planning take place at Chabot year around.
-Workshops are held every 1st Saturday from 10am - 1pm.
+Workshops are held every 2nd Saturday of the month from 10am - 1pm.
 Topics covered in the workshops include: public speaking, diversity training, job interviewing, career planning, resume development, personal budgeting, time management, and more.
 These sessions are required for interns although volunteers are strongly encouraged to attend.
 All program updates and new opportunities are presented during these workshops.

 Special Interest Teams Component

 A number of special interest clubs have been developed for those Explorers who would like to participate beyond the minimum hourly requirement.
 Participation in these teams is not required.
 Membership lasts only one school semester at a time and most teams do not meet during the summer months.
 Examples of teams are Astronomy, News & Media, Enviro Team, and Community Outreach.
 Upon joining a team, regular attendance is required.

 Goals & Objectives: The Galaxy Explorers Program will...

 - Build skills and capacity in investigating, understanding, and using scientific practices and principles, particularly in technology, astronomy, earth science, and environmental studies